maneerat-wong/maneerat_repo/final_project_part3.md

 # Final Data Story

 The audience of my story is foreigners who are considering a travel plan.
 I want to pursuade them to choose Thailand as a next destination.
+I've recieved the feedback from some friends that they were really hesitated to go to Thailand because of bad rumours.
+However, they were really surprised when they arrived that the bad rumours are not a majority part of the society at all.
+Therefore, I want my audience to change their mind that this is a really good country that they should visit once in a life.

 Final Presentation : https://carnegiemellon.shorthandstories.com/blending-into-the-land-of-smile/index.html